AY2324S2-CS2113-W12-2/tp/docs/team/pradeep-cod.md

 provided support and guidance to my teammates, offering assistance and sharing knowledge to empower them in carrying out their tasks effectively.
 This collaborative approach fostered a supportive team environment and facilitated smooth project execution.
 Moreover, I was proactive in fixing bugs whenever someone found a bug in our application and made sure I reported bugs proactively when I find one as well.
+We created a list for our bugs and assigned one another to fix each other bugs.
+We equally split the workload for fixing bugs and did well in them.

 **Review/mentoring contributions:**  I effectively delegated tasks, ensured alignment, and conducted thorough reviews of team members' work.
 I provided extensive feedback and guidance on Pull Requests (PRs), ensuring adherence to